Biz Break: Apple falls, Yahoo rises as CEOs speak; Intel plans to jump into TV market

 The high-profile heads of Apple and Yahoo took the stage at a San Francisco conference to spread the gospel of their Silicon Valley tech companies Tuesday, but stock in the two companies headed in opposite directions on Wall Street.

 Apple CEO Tim Cook took his turn at the podium first Tuesday morning, speaking early enough that he could still catch a flight to Washington D.C. to accompany first lady Michelle Obama at the president's State of the Union address in the evening.
-Cook's speech
+Cook's speech did not break any new ground for Apple, with the CEO declining to verify that the company will launch a cheaper iPhone, though he did point out that iPods eventually received a much wider range of prices.

 The most newsworthy statements Cook made related to the most recent drama Apple has encountered, a lawsuit from activist investor David Einhorn, who heads hedge fund Greenlight Capital and wants Apple to return some of its $137 billion in cash to shareholders.